syrilster/DesignPatterns/Kubernetes/README.md

 * Storage Orchestration - Can automatically mount storage systems based on user choice be it local or a cloud EBS of AWS or any other network storage.
 * Batch execution - CI workloads i.e replace failed containers.
 * Configuration management - Deploy containers without rebuilding the image via custom configs.

-# Deploying spring boot applications in Kubernetes (GCP)
+# Deploying a containerized web application
 * Refer: https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app
+* This shows you how to package a web application in a Docker container image, and run that container image on a Google Kubernetes Engine cluster as a load-balanced set of replicas that can scale to the needs of your users.
+# Deploying spring boot application in Kubernetes (GCP) using yaml config file
 * Create a container cluster using below command:
     ```
     gcloud container clusters create currency-conversion-service --num-nodes=2